kevinmerckx/mynews/README.md

 Build a personalized space flight news dashboard where users can:

-* Search for space flight articles on a specific topic
+* Search for space flight articles
 * Save favorite articles to a backend
 * View saved articles in a separate section
 * Implement pagination for better UX